jredbeard/medical-translator-demo/README.md

 # Project Notes

 For this project I chose to use Next.js, Prisma (postgres), and Neon for a quick-to-spin-up postgres db.
 I chose Next.js for the ease of deployment on vercel - there's no need to run a separate back end, but there are some design considerations to be made because of the serverless API in Next.js.
-For scalability, you can in fact run Next.js in a docker container on any cloud platform - it isn't always the best framework of choice though for large scale apps though, imo.
+For scalability, you can in fact run Next.js in a docker container on any cloud platform - it maybe isn't always the best framework of choice though for large scale apps though, imo.
+It's an excellent tool to quickly mock up apps in either case.

 Since this uses serverless API's, we needed endpoints to start and end sessions, as well as one to fetch sessions and history.
 We'll also need one for fetching a realtime ephemeral key for OpenAI, and, translating transcribed text, and text-to-speech.